garylirocks/quickrefs/shell-commands.markdown

 echo 'a-------------b' | tr -d '-'
 # ab

-# condense multiple occurence of a character to one
+# squeeze multiple occurrences of a character to one
 echo 'a-------------b' | tr -s '-'
 # a-b

+# delete characters not in specified range
+# same as: only keep characters from a specified range
+echo abc123 | tr -dc 0-9
+# 123

 # lower to upper case
 echo 'ab' | tr -s '[:lower:]' '[:upper:]'